Last Updated on February 21, 2021 by James Gentile

 Some factors come into play when filing for bankruptcy.
 For starters, you need to thoroughly research which bankruptcy option is best for your current and future financial situation: Chapter 7 or Chapter 13.
-How much income you make, as well as any assets you own, must also be taken into consideration.
+How much income you make and any assets you own must also be taken into consideration.

-If you are thinking that you can save yourself some money by filing without the aid of an attorney, you are not alone.
+If you are thinking that you can save yourself some money by filing without an attorney’s aid, you are not alone.
 Many others also feel this way, but the truth is that the amount you would save is rather small compared to how much you could lose if you make a mistake or leave out critical information on the paperwork.

 How a Bankruptcy Attorney Can Help

-A professional and skilled bankruptcy attorney is already familiar with all the laws, regulations and details related to a bankruptcy filing.
+A professional and skilled bankruptcy attorney is already familiar with all the laws, regulations, and details of a bankruptcy filing.
 This knowledge and expertise will be vitally important in ensuring that you can properly and fill out all the necessary paperwork.
 Following the proper procedure is especially important, and completing such a task without years of experience with the process can be daunting.